simirian/nvim-manager/README.md

   --- The specs to load.
 If this value is a string, it is assumed to be the name
   --- of a lua module.
   --- @field specs? string|{ [string]: Manager.Workspaces.Spec }
   --- How to enable workspaces on startup.
-This occurs after `arg_cd` in the
+This occurs after `arg_cd`.
-  --- projects module.
   --- @field auto_enable? "all"|"detect"|"none"
   workspaces = {
     specs = "workspaces",